samrum/homebridge-onstar/README.md

 # Notes

-- Turning off switches is possible using Siri/Shortcuts/Scenes
+- Toggling switches off is possible using Siri/Shortcuts/Scenes
 - When secret keys are rotated by MyChevrolet/OnStar, the plugin may stop working until the keys are updated.
-- OnStar request failures after the initial request are made won't be processed. homebridge-onstar will return success once requests are considered _In Progress_.
+- homebridge-onstar will return success once requests are considered _In Progress_.
+As such, OnStar request failures after the initial request are made won't be handled.
-- The name you set in the config should be unique.
-If it matches app names, other Siri commands, or other Home accessories, Siri may get confused.

 # Credits